thunderbird/thunderbird-notifications/docs/deploying.rst

 Everytime you run either ``pulumi up`` or `pulumi preview`` pulumi will ask you which stack you want to run.

+If you'd like to avoid this in the future you can run ``pulumi stack select $stack``

 Previewing Changes
 ------------------